Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 - Direct Impact: A direct blow or hit to any of your knee ligaments, including LCL, PCL, ACL, or MCL, from a collision can result in knee ligament injury.

-- Overextension: Over-extension or extension of ligaments during sports, hopping, or other entertainment opportunities is another cause of knee ligament injuries.
+- Overextension: Overextension, or the stretching of ligaments during sports, hopping, or other physical activities, is another cause of knee ligament injuries.

 - Trauma: Ligament tears in the knee can also be the result of a traumatic injury, such as a car crash, where the knee can take a sudden impact.